 Baking Your Cake

-Testing if the Cake is Done
+How to Tell if a Cake is Done

-There are couple ways to check if your cake is done baking.
+There are a couple ways to check if your cake is done baking.
 The easiest test is to insert a toothpick into the center of your cake.
 If it comes out clean (no wet batter on the toothpick), your cakes are done.

 You can also lightly press down on the cake with your finger.
 If the cake springs back, it’s done.
 If your finger indents the cake, it needs more time.